slack-samples/deno-github-functions/README.md

 ## Create a Link Trigger

-Link Triggers are used to initiate Workflows in Slack.
-Trigger Shortcut URLs can be pasted directly or added as bookmarks in channels.
+To invoke a specific Workflow from within Slack, the special "shortcut URL" found after creating a Link Trigger can be used.
+These shortcut URLs can be posted directly in a channel or added as a bookmark, and when clicked will magically invoke the associated Workflow.

+Link Triggers are unique to each installed version of your app, meaning shortcut URLs will be different across workspaces and between locally developed and deployed apps.

-To create a Link Trigger, run the following command:
+To create a Link Trigger for the "Create New Issue" Workflow, run the following
+command:

 ```zsh
 $ slack trigger create --trigger-def triggers/create_new_issue_shortcut.ts
 ```

+Go ahead and post the resulting shortcut URL to a channel or add it as a bookmark!
+You can try clicking it too, but this link has no magic until your app is ran or deployed.

 ## Running Your Project Locally